bitcraze/hardware/src/products/debug-adapter/datasheet/index.md

 ---

 {% datasheet_intro debug-adapter-kit-400px-3_1024x1024.jpg; %}
-This adapter is used to convert a number of standard connectors into the debug connector that is used on Bitcraze products.
+The Crazyflie<sup>TM</sup> Debug adapter is used to convert a number of standard connectors into the debug connector that is used on Bitcraze products.
 {% enddatasheet_intro %}